-Mints are vigorous growers and can take over a garden, so border the plants with deep edging or put in containers that are then planted into the ground to prevent spreading.
-Division is necessary every three years, replanting the young growth for reestablishment.
+Mints are vigorous growers and can take over a garden.
+To prevent spreading use the plants along a border with deep edging or put in containers that are then planted into the ground.
+Division is necessary every three years, replanting the young growth for reestablishment..

 Traditional container production works well.
 However, pot soil should never be allowed to dry out and, due to the fast growth rate, frequent division and repotting is necessary.
 Divide during spring or fall.

 Harvest for fresh crops any time during the growing season.
 Mint harvested for drying should be taken before flowering.

 Rust is a major disease of mint, but has no form of management, so any plants showing rust should be thrown out.
 Verticillium wilt, a fungal disease, is also of concern.
 No treatment is available; remove and destroy infected plants.